 These European Union programs offer a higher-quality second passport, but you’ll have to pay more for it.

 And you’ll have to wait — often five years or more.

 These programs are known as Golden Visas.
 A Golden Visa is not the same as citizenship by investment.
 It is a residency which can eventually lead to citizenship through naturalization.

-Malta, Cyprus, Greece, Latvia, Spain and Portugal all have Golden Visas that grant residency and ultimately can confer citizenship… if you meet the country’s naturalization requirements such as learning the local language and history.
+Malta, Cyprus, Greece, Latvia, Spain, Panama and Portugal all have Golden Visas that grant residency and ultimately can confer citizenship… if you meet the country’s naturalization requirements such as learning the local language and history.